How a cosmetics company representing African culture, vitality, and pride was "canceled" because of a known racist influencer.

 The Racist Known as Jeffree Star

-What can we say about the influencer who recently released his Jeffree Star Cosmetics product called "Cremated" amidst a global pandemic?
-At 34-years-old, the ex-MySpace star and failed singer has amassed over 16 million subscribers on YouTube and a net worth of approximately $50 million.
+What can we say about the influencer who released a Jeffree Star Cosmetics product called "Cremated" amidst a global pandemic?
+At 36 years old, the ex-MySpace star and failed singer has amassed over 16 million subscribers on YouTube and a net worth of approximately $50 million.

 Or perhaps you've seen infamous Jeffree Star Twitter feuds, footage of him harassing individuals in public (including screaming the n-word at a group of women), or from fellow famous influencers (from Kat Von D to Jackie Aina) accusing him of racist or even outright illegal behavior.
 As Buzzfeed News pointed out, "Somehow, all roads in the YouTube beauty world seem to lead back to Star."